hmcts/rpx-xui-terms-and-conditions/README.md

 `yarn lint` - Runs ESLint
 `yarn lint --fix` - Prettier is installed.
 Prettier will normalise your code formatting to a project standard formatting.

+# Routes for Production

+On the pipeline /health and /health/liveness must be returned as 200 from any HMCTS micro service for the service to get through the pipelines.

 # Swagger

 Swagger can be accessed on /api-explorer